privy-open-source/design-system/src/components/input-pin/index.md

 ---
-title: Input Password · Components
+title: Input Pin · Components
 description: One at time input form.
 ---